fabric/fabric/sites/docs/upgrading.rst

       - Status, see below for breakdown
       - Migration notes, removal rationale, etc

-These are the typical values for the 'status' column (though unfortunately, they bleed into one another frequently, so make sure to read the notes column in all cases!):
+Below are the typical values for the 'status' column, though some of them are a bit loose - make sure to read the notes column in all cases!
+Also note that things are not ironclad - eg any 'removed' item has some chance of returning if enough users request it or use cases are made that workarounds are insufficient.

 - **Ported**: available already, possibly renamed or moved (frequently, moved into the `Invoke <http://pyinvoke.org>`_ codebase.)